 While you can see Christmas all over this town, here are my favorite spots for it.

 What is known to most as the landmark of this small town, the windmill is a great place to start on your journey.
 Now while the windmill itself does not have any real decorations, there are a lot of small shops next to it that will help you get into the Christmas spirit.

 The main road in the downtown area of Solvang, Copenhagen Drive is where all of the shops are, including the famous shoe shop.
 Most of the stores have their own Christmas Trees outside of the window and are usually decorated beautifully with items that represent the store.
 A perfect example is a tree with the pretzels hanging from it outside of a bakery (my dog couldn’t get enough of this tree).

 The street itself is lined with beautiful lights as well and makes for a fun or romantic stroll on a cold December night.

 This small park is known for its Hans Christian Anderson Statue and its clean bathrooms, but at Christmas time even Hans gets some festive trees around him.
-The gazebos is also decorated up and across from the park on some winter nights there is an ice skating rink.
+The gazebos are also decorated across from the park, and on some winter nights, there is an ice skating rink.

-Lastly, this road that connects with Copenhagen Drive and is home to the famous windmill, also has a lot of beautiful decorations lining its street.
+Lastly, this road that connects to Copenhagen Drive and is home to the famous windmill, also has a lot of beautiful decorations lining its street.

 From lights to Christmas trees all of the store owners seem to be involved.

-I especially liked the decorations outside of the Bit O’ Denmark, one of the most famous restaurants, that has been around for almost a century.
+I especially liked the decorations outside of the Bit O’ Denmark, one of the most famous restaurants, which has been around for almost a century.